Calpendo Activity Recorders (CAR) are a solution that tracks the actual usage of any instrument that is connected to a PC.

-The Calpendo Activity Recorder (CAR) is a Windows native program that runs on Windows XP through to Windows 10.
+The Calpendo Activity Recorders (CAR) are a Windows native program that runs on Windows XP through to Windows 10.
 It keeps track of users and the programs they are running (if desired) and sends the information to Calpendo so that Calpendo can know who is using the instrument and for how long.
 Additionally, Calpendo can use the CAR data to compare the actual usage against the booked usage and report on the difference.

-The Benefits of the Calpendo Activity Recorder:
+The Benefits of the Calpendo Activity Recorders:

 Monitor exactly who is using your instruments and machines, when they are using them and for how long.

 Create a comparison report to highlight the differences between booked usage and actual usage.

 Set up alerts to remind users if they are using more than their allotted time.

 Billing can be set to calculate from the actual time used, the booked time or a combination of the two.